shaotao1988/Full-stack/Redis-Learning/persistence.md

 To solve the growing AOF problem, we can use BGREWRITEAOF, wihch will rewrite the AOF to be as short as possible by removing redundant commands.

-BGREWRITEAOP worsk similarly to the snapshot BGSAVE: performing a fork and subsequently rewriting the append-only log in the child.
+BGREWRITEAOF works similarly to the snapshot BGSAVE: performing a fork and subsequently rewriting the append-only log in the child.